hajducak/BowlingTracker/README.md

 </div>

 ## Features
+- ✅ User authentication with remambered credentionals
-- Create and manage bowling series
+- ✅ Create and manage bowling series
-- Record individual game scores pin by pin
+- ✅ Record individual game scores pin by pin
-- Calculate statistics such as average score, strike percentage, and spare percentage
+- ✅ Calculate statistics such as average score, strike percentage, and spare percentage
-- Save data to Firebase
+- ✅ Save data to Firebase
-- Resume an ongoing game
+- ✅ Resume an ongoing game

 - **Pin selection mode** – manually select standing or left over pins before rolling
 - **Pinfall visualization** – view pinfall results for each individual frame
 - **Series and Statistics filtering** - filter your data based on tags